 For example, a commemorative stamp size, like The War of 1812, is 1.559 inches by 1.244 inches.

-For the artistically gifted, the U.S. Postal Service allows them to personalize their own postage stamp through third-party websites.
+For the artistically gifted, the U.S. Postal Service allows them to personalize their own postage stamp through third-party websites – you can read more about it on our page about custom postage stamps.
 And here we have two types of postage stamps: small stamps and large stamps.
-The former measures 2.5 inches by 1.5 inches.
+The former measures 2.5 inches by 1.5 inches, but other services offer such services for stamps measuring 1.437 inches x 2.25 inches or 1.9 inches x 1.4 inches.

 First-class postage stamps, also called undenominated stamps or Forever stamps, are stamps used for normal-sized, one-ounce letter mailing.
 The standard size of a forever stamp is the same: 0.87 inches x 0.979 inches.
 The name comes from the fact that if the price of the stamp when bought was 47¢ and, in the meantime, the price has changed, the user won’t have to pay an additional sum.
 Because the price of the forever stamp changes automatically.